AakashVelusamy/cn-phago.io/README.md

 ---

 ## How to Play

 ### On the Server Computer
 ```bash
 python server.py
 ```
-- It’ll ask for an IP and port.
-Press Enter to use your computer’s IP and port 1401.
+It’ll ask for an IP and port.
+Press Enter to use your computer’s IP and port `1401`.

-### On Your Computer
+### On Player Computers
 ```bash
 python client.py
 ```
-- A window will open.
-Type the server’s IP, port (1401), and your username.
+A window will open.
+Type the server’s IP, port (`1401`), and your username.
 Press Enter to start.

+### Connecting Players Using a Hotspot
+If you want to play with friends on different devices in the same place, a hotspot works great.
+Here’s how to set it up:

+1. **Set Up a Hotspot**
+   Use the server device (like a laptop) to create a hotspot.
+Have all other devices (like phones or laptops) connect to this hotspot so everyone’s on the same network.

+2. **Run the Server**
+   Start `server.py` on the server device.
+It’ll show an IP address, like `192.168.0.202:1401`.

+3. **Join with Clients**
+   On each player’s device, run `client.py`.
+Enter the server’s IP (like `192.168.0.202`) and port (`1401`), then add your username.
+Everyone will connect and can play together.

+#### Things to Watch Out For:
+- Make sure the hotspot stays stable—sometimes it can drop if too many devices join.
+- If the server’s IP changes (like if the hotspot restarts), check the new IP and update the clients.

 ### What the Server Shows
 ```